bekimbaftjari/requirement-engineering-project/Requirmenet-engineering.md

 We looked at the stakeholders, what they need, what we don’t know and what questions we need to ask.

 2. ##Candidate Requirements
-A - Problem / observation
+.
+Problem / observation
-B - Stakeholder need / concern
+.
+Stakeholder need / concern
-C - Candidate requirement
+.
+Candidate requirement
-D - Solution idea
+.
+Solution idea
-E - Assumption
+.
+Assumption
-F - Stakeholder need / concern
+.
+Stakeholder need / concern

 3. Requirements Surgery
 ##Requirement 1